dbojan/csvEdit_Esmeralda/README.md

 -changes in v2023-08-14-1
  -search (filter) added. to remove filter, either press ctrl and click on search, or enter empty search item and click on search, or use menu to remove markings.
- -You can disable sorting on search results using edit menu.
+ -You can disable sorting on search results using edit menu, or by holding SHIFT.
   (making rows non-visible in 10k rows is slow, so changing background color+sort was used instead)

 -changes in v2023-08-15-1